 - Unit count

 When an asset is acquired off-market, it means that the seller chose not to list the asset publicly.
-Maybe the seller didn’t want the tenants to know that the building was being sold (this is quite common).
+Maybe the seller didn’t want the tenants to know that the building was being sold for fear of it disrupting his rental income (this is quite common).
 Maybe the seller needed to sell within a set timeline.
-Or maybe the seller already had a buyer in mind.
+Or maybe the seller already had an active real estate buyer in mind.

 Regardless, off-market is almost always a good thing.
 This means the deal sponsor team did not have to compete with other potential buyers on price.
 Thus, there’s a good chance that the purchase price is low, or at least very reasonable.

 A value-add investment is exactly what it sounds like – an asset that presents an opportunity to add value in some way.
 Maybe the rents are significantly below market rates because the previous owner hasn’t raised rents in 10 years.
 Maybe the kitchens are still from the ’90s and could use some updating.
-Maybe there’s an opportunity to add some brand new additional units.
+Maybe there’s an opportunity to add some more units or improve living conditions.

 Whatever the case may be, value-add means more control is in the hands of the deal sponsor team.
-Rather than relying solely on market appreciation, there are things they can do to create additional equity, even if the market stagnates.
+Rather than relying solely on market appreciation, there are things they can do to create additional equity, even if the real estate investing market stagnates.

 But, who gets out of bed for modest profits?
 Not I.